MiladBarati/smart-voice-assistant/README.md

 - `AuthenticationException` → Verify ES_USERNAME and ES_PASSWORD
 - `SSLHandshakeError` → Set `ES_USE_SSL="false"` or fix SSL configuration

+### Duplicate Call IDs (Fixed)

+**Problem**: Call IDs starting from 0 on each restart causing duplicate entries

+**Solution**: ✅ **Fixed in current version** - The bot now uses UUID-based call IDs that are globally unique across program restarts and multiple instances.
+Each call gets a unique identifier like `"550e8400-e29b-41d4-a716-446655440000"` instead of sequential numbers.

 ## 🔬 Technical Details

 ### Event Loop Architecture